Trends

 Does the proportion of people with disability (aged 15–64) satisfied with the quality of assistance received from formal service providers vary by disability group?

 This bar chart shows the proportion of people with disability aged 15–64 who are satisfied with the quality of assistance received from formal service providers, by disability group.
-In 2018, 78% of people with physical restriction and 73% of those with psychosocial disability were satisfied with the quality of assistance received from formal service providers.
+In 2022, 80% of people with sensory or speech disability and 75% of those with psychosocial disability were satisfied with the quality of assistance received from formal service providers.

 More detailed data by age group are shown in the table.